Academic Regulations and Student Responsibility

 - Using sources other than what is permitted by the instructor in a test, quiz, or exam situation.

-- Copying material exactly, essentially, or in part from outside sources while omitting appropriate documentation.
+- Copying material exactly or essentially from outside sources while omitting appropriate documentation.

-- Copying or falsifying a laboratory report, clinical project, or assignment without doing the required work.
+- Copying or falsifying a report of a laboratory, clinical project, or assignment without doing the required work.

 - Changing answers on a returned graded test, quiz, or exam in order to get the grade revised.

-- Plagiarism in written assignments: Plagiarism also includes handing in a paper to an instructor that was purchased from a term paper service, created by another student or other individual, or downloaded from the Internet and/or presenting another person’s academic work as one’s own.
+- Plagiarism in written assignments: Plagiarism includes handing in a paper to an instructor that was purchased from a term paper service or downloaded from the Internet and/or presenting another person’s academic work as one’s own.
 Individual academic departments may provide additional examples in writing of what does and does not constitute plagiarism, provided that such examples do not conflict with the intent of this policy.

 - Furnishing false information to any faculty member.